 It seems like these days, retargeting ads are everywhere.

 And for good reason, because they work really well.

 Have you ever wondered why people use retargeting ads?
-And how you can do the same in your business?

 Why do people use retargeting ads?